David’s House is the dream of a little boy named David Cyr who passed away in 1984 after a three-year struggle with

 It was 1984 and David’s doctor told the Cyrs that David had just months left to live.
 The boy’s parents had heard this before, but this time, Dick could feel that it was true.
 Their home was nearby – a twenty minute drive – but in such times, any distance is too far.
 Exasperated, overwhelmed, and feeling the frustration he had seen in so many other parents, Dick asked the doctor, “Why isn’t there a place for families like ours to stay?”
 There had been talk of such a place, the doctor told them, but nothing had ever come of it.

 When the hospital’s pediatric services moved from Hanover to Lebanon in 1991, the Board of Directors of David’s House decided to launch a capital campaign to build a new home on land that the Medical Center agreed to lease for $1 per year.
 On May 9, 1994, the current David’s House welcomed its first guests.
-A two-minute walk from DHMC’s doors, David’s House was designed specifically to not look like an institutional building and instead to feel like a cozy house with short hallways, welcoming colors, and soft lighting.
+A two-minute walk from the hospital entrance, David’s House was designed specifically to not look like an institutional building and instead to feel like a cozy house with tons of windows for natural light, welcoming colors, and comfortable furnishings.

 David’s House is a grassroots organization that does not receive state or federal funding; because of the support we receive from our community, we are able to provide support for families 365 days/year without ever charging any fees.